 In general, Kup tries not to disturb you needlessly.

-Nitrux offers its users the ability to back up their data using Kup since version 1.1.9 (July 27th, 2019).
-You can find Kup in System Settings.
+Nitrux allows its users to back up their data using Kup since version 1.1.9 (July 27th, 2019).
+And it is available in System Settings.

-To add a name to this backup plan, click the textbox labeled “Description,” then select the type of backup you want.
-With Kup, two types of backup schemes are supported, versioned, and synchronized; click on each to know which plan fits your workflow.
+To add a name to this backup plan, click the “Description” textbox, then select the type of backup you want.
+With Kup, two backup schemes are supported: versioned and synchronized.
+Click each to see which plan fits your workflow.

 Next, select which folders Kup will include in your backup plan.

-Now, you can select where Kup is going to save your backup.
-You can choose an internal drive, external drive, or network storage.
+Now you can select where Kup will save your backup.
+You can choose an internal drive, an external drive, or network storage.

-Kup also allows users to schedule when the backup happens.
+Kup also allows users to schedule when backups occur.